Safari lodge, All Inclusive

 - Wild dog

-Stays in Selous Game Reserve
+Accommodations in Selous Game Reserve

 There are only a handful of safari camps in this largest protected area of Tanzania.
 Our accommodations have been selected with great care and attention.
 Small scale, hospitality and quality are paramount.